Zucci-Daniel/health/README.md

 ## Technical Approach

-The app follows the MVC pattern and employs the Atomic Structure, chosen for their flexibility and effective separation of concerns.
+The app follows the Component-Based Architecture pattern and employs the Atomic Structure, chosen for their flexibility and effective separation of concerns.

 Enjoy the efficiency and simplicity of the app's assessment approach!